Mandaean calendar

 The Mandaean calendar is a 365-day solar calendar used by the Mandaean people.
 It consists of twelve 30-day months, with five extra days at the end of Šumbulta (the 8th month).
 The Parwanaya (or Panja) festival takes place during those five days.
-There is no leap year therefore every four years all Mandaean dates (like beginnings of the months or festivals) move one day back with respect to the Gregorian calendar.
+Since there is no leap year, every four years, all Mandaean dates (like beginnings of the months or festivals) move one day back with respect to the Gregorian calendar.

 Months

-Each month is named after a constellation (manzalta).
-The Mandaic names of the 12 constellations of the Zodiac are derived from Aramaic common roots.
-As with the seven planets, overall the 12 constellations, frequently known as the trisar (ࡕࡓࡉࡎࡀࡓ, "The Twelve") or trisar malwašia ("Twelve Constellations") in Mandaean scriptures, are generally not viewed favorably in Mandaeism, since they constitute part of the entourage of Ruha, the Queen of the World of Darkness who is also their mother.
+Each month (iahra or yahra) is named after a constellation (manzalta).
+The Mandaic names of the twelve constellations of the Zodiac are derived from common Aramaic roots.
+As with the seven planets, the constellations, frequently known as the trisar (ࡕࡓࡉࡎࡀࡓ, "The Twelve") or trisar malwašia ("Twelve Constellations") in Mandaic texts, are generally not viewed favorably since they constitute part of the entourage of Ruha, the Queen of the World of Darkness, who is also their mother.

+There is also another alternative set of names for the Mandaean months cognate with the month names found in the Babylonian and Hebrew calendars.

 Each month consists of exactly 30 days.
 The Parwanaya festival comes between the 8th month (Šumbulta) and 9th month (Qaina) to make up for 5 extra days in the solar calendar.

 Due to a lack of a leap year included in the Mandaean calendar, dates change by one day every four years with respect to the Gregorian calendar.
-Currently, for example in 2022 CE, Sartana meaning Cancer corresponds to December / January in the Gregorian calendar instead of June / July.
+Currently, for example in 2022 CE, Sarṭana, meaning Cancer, corresponds to December / January in the Gregorian calendar, instead of June / July.

 Days and hours

 The hours of the day are counted starting at dawn (ṣipra), although Mandaeans formerly counted the hours of the day starting at sunset or evening (paina).
 In Mandaic, a 24-hour day is known as a yuma, daytime as ʿumama, and nighttime as lilia.
+An hour is called a šaia, 5 minutes is called a šuša, and a minute is called a pigia.

 Some days are considered to be auspicious, while others are ominous (mbaṭṭal).

 The days of the week are as follows.
 Habšaba (Sunday) is considered to be the first day of the week.

 Seasons

-The four seasons are as follows, with the year starting with winter:
+The four seasons are as follows, with the year starting with winter.
+The three months of each season, given below, are also referred to in Mandaic as the beginning, middle, or end of the season.